simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 end aliases
 ```

+Account aliases also affect [account directives](#declaring-accounts).
+They do not affect account names being entered via hledger add or hledger-web.

 ### Default parent account

 You can specify a parent account which will be prepended to all accounts